 FreeTaxUSA Free File Edition

-Time: just over one and a half hours to prepare a sample federal and state tax return.
+Time: Approximately two hours to prepare a basic federal and state tax return

-Notable Features: contextual help, extensions, refund maximizer, bookmarks
+Notable Features: Contextual help, extension filings, refund maximizer, bookmarks

 Navigation and User Interface:

-Off to the right-hand side of the browser, FreeTaxUSA has a Support Center, Account Center, and Tax Help.
-Support Center is where one finds a search box for help with the program and links to Top Issues, Where Do I Enter?, Contact Support, and a Deduction Dictionary.
-From the Account Center, end users can edit their profile and file an extension.
+Off to the right-hand side of the pages, FreeTaxUSA has a Support Center.
+The Support Center is where one finds a search box for help with the program and links to contact support along with popular help topics including: Top Issues, Help with this Page, Where Do I Enter?, and a Deduction Dictionary.

-Just under the top-level navigation, FreeTaxUSA places buttons to navigate to the previous page, bookmarks, and a topics list.
+Just under the top-level navigation, FreeTaxUSA places buttons to navigate to the previous page, bookmarks, topic list, and history.
 Users navigate through the program by answering questions posed by the software and clicking the Continue button.

-Next to data entry fields FreeTaxUSA places question marks in a red circle; clicking those will open a text box providing additional information.
+Next to the data entry fields, FreeTaxUSA places question marks in a red circle; clicking those will open a text box providing additional information.

-To check out the software for yourself, visit FreeTaxUSA Free File Edition.
+To view the software for yourself, visit FreeTaxUSA Free File Edition.